MatrixAI/js-async-init/README.md

 main();
 ```

-The `start`, `stop`, and `destroy` calls are all concurrent-controlled with `RWLock`.
+The `start`, `stop`, and `destroy` calls are all concurrent-controlled with `RWLockWriter`.
 They are idempotent and they are mutually exclusive between each other and any blocking `ready` decorated methods.
 Decorated methods can block `start`, `stop`, and `destroy`, but share a read lock between each other.

 Refer to https://gist.github.com/CMCDragonkai/1dbf5069d9efc11585c27cc774271584 for further the motivation of this library.